MicrosoftDocs/fabric-docs/docs/real-time-hub/real-time-hub-overview.md

 :::image type="content" source="./media/real-time-hub-overview/hub-data-streams-tab.png" alt-text="Screenshot that shows the Real-Time hub page with the Data Streams tab selected." lightbox="./media/real-time-hub-overview/hub-data-streams-tab.png" :::

-## Numerous connectors ingest data from wide variety of sources
+## Numerous connectors to ingest data from wide variety of sources
 Real-Time hub has numerous out-of-box connectors that make it easy for you to ingest data into Microsoft Fabric from a wide variety of sources.
 Currently, the following connectors are supported:

 | &nbsp; | &nbsp; |